-One of the criteria for the pooled funds that may be used within a default investment strategy is that their unit or share prices are determined on most working days.
-Pooled funds also typically have settlement periods for redemption of three working days or less.
-It would consequently be unusual for cash holdings to be required for periods of longer than a week as a result of the dealing and settlement cycles of the pooled funds used.
-The length of cooling-off periods will also be a known constraint.
-Where, as part of the default investment strategy, cash is to be held directly for longer periods, the PRSA Actuary should ensure that either the circumstances are exceptional or that cash is unavoidably held for liquidity purposes.
-Where cash might need to be held for extended periods of longer than a week, consideration should be given to the use of pooled funds that are invested in cash or near-cash assets that would be expected to provide appropriate liquidity, and security and stability of value.
+Where, as part of the default investment strategy, cash is to be held directly, the PRSA Actuary should ensure that the needs are consistent with points (i) and (ii) above, the circumstances are exceptional or that cash is unavoidably held for liquidity purposes.
+Where cash might need to be held for lengthy periods, consideration should be given to the use of pooled funds that are invested in cash or near-cash assets that would be expected to provide appropriate liquidity, and security and stability of value.
 The PRSA Actuary should also be aware of the effect on the charges on the PRSA contract as defined in section 91(1) of the Act in the event of prolonged periods of holding cash.
 If cash is to be held for the benefit of the PRSA contributor at rates of interest that are below those that would be obtainable on a competitive arm's length basis from other comparable deposits or assets, then this will be reflected in the charges to be disclosed.